Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 For the last six years, Motuma has operated his small farming business in the Wonchi region in Ethiopia.
 He grows crops to sell to customers in his community.
 He runs his farm with the help of one employee.

 Motuma has asked for a loan to expand his farming business.
-With the loan, he would like to increase the yield of his crops.
+With the loan, he would like to buy fertilizer to increase the yield of his crops.
 The increased yield will help him to sell more crops to his customers which will increase his income.
 With the additional income, he will be able to provide healthcare to his family and buy food for them.

 The Agriculture business sector covers all farming and livestock activities.
 Some entrepreneurs request loans to help in securing supplies and equipment.
 Others want to buy more animals to breed or purchase feed and medicines.
 The majority of our loan clients live in rural communities where agriculture is already understood as a business model.
 It is for this reason that approximately 50% of our loans are in the agricultural sector.